KnutssonDevelopment/vCenter-Register-Owner-Alarm-Script/README.md

 |Alarm 2 - Run this Script|/root/alarmscripts/vm.alarm.new-vm.py|

 ### Troubleshooting
 The custom attribute is not set, or does not exists on the VM.
-You need to manually crete the custom attribute in vCenter.
+You need to manually create the custom attribute in vCenter.

 ## Credits
 I did take inspiration from Bryan McClellan and MARK III SYSTEMS BLOG.